 Departing employees have a knock-on effect

-Hire the right employees in the first place
+1. Hire the right employees in the first place

 Provide meaningful annual raises by reviewing your compensation and benefits to make sure you are staying competitive.
 Reach out to your recruitment agency if you need additional details.
 Your recruiters are working with a variety of companies and candidates daily.
 They have more insider information than you may think.

-Benefits can give you a competitive edge
+3. Let benefits give you a competitive edge

-Provide growth opportunities
+4. Provide growth opportunities

 Promote from within as often as your employee’s skills will allow.
-Make every position available internally before looking to hire.
-Make sure that all your employees know about the role too.
-Don’t assume that everyone knows to look on an obscure internal job board – tell them about it.
+Make every position available internally before looking are external candidates.
+Make sure that all your employees know about available opportunities too.
+Don’t assume that everyone knows to look at your obscure internal job board – tell them about it.

-Never stop learning
+5. Never stop learning

-Recognise good work
+6. Recognise good work

 Make your recognition specific.
 Avoid saying a simple “Nice job”.
 Instead, try saying “Excellent work on the final report for the Cooper Project”.
 It shows that you have paid specific attention to that employee’s contribution within a team.
 Make sure it is truthful and sincere.

 Have open, honest discussions and be willing to listen to what you are told.
 Then make changes, and get feedback on those changes.
-Otherwise no one will voice their opinion to you again.
-That is the only way you can learn, make improvement, and keep your top employees.
+Otherwise, no one will voice their opinion to you again.
+That is the only way you can learn, make improvements, and keep your top employees.

-Find out what went wrong
+8. Find out what went wrong

 You will find that employees are more willing to be open and honest when they are leaving.
 While they may have hesitated for fear of repercussions, once they have officially resigned, that fear is no longer there.
-Exit interviews can bring to attention bigger problems or issues that need attention within a team.
+Exit interviews bring your attention to bigger problems and issues that need attention within a team.

 Keep your focus

 The absence of a good employee is felt both financially and culturally.
 Whatever you do, don’t ignore any employees that don’t complain.
-Just because they haven’t said anything to you doesn’t mean they aren’t frustrated and thinking of leaving.
+Just because they haven’t said anything, doesn’t mean they aren’t frustrated and thinking of leaving.